Headingley Stadium

-Headingley Stadium is a stadium complex in Headingley, Leeds, West Yorkshire, England, comprising two separate grounds, Headingley Cricket Ground and Headingley Rugby Stadium, linked by a two-sided stand housing common facilities.
-The grounds are the respective homes of Yorkshire County Cricket Club (CCC) and Leeds Rhinos rugby league club.
-Initially, it was owned by the Leeds Cricket, Football and Athletic Company (Leeds Rhinos); however, since 2006, the cricket ground has been owned by Yorkshire CCC, with the rugby ground retained by Leeds CF & A. The two organisations jointly manage the complex.
+Headingley Stadium is a stadium complex in Headingley, Leeds, West Yorkshire, England.
+Linked by a two-sided stand housing common facilities, it comprises two separate grounds: Headingley Cricket Ground (home of Yorkshire CCC) and Headingley Rugby Stadium (home of Leeds Rhinos RLFC).

+The stadium was initially owned by the Leeds Cricket, Football, and Athletic Company (Leeds CF & A), the parent company of Leeds RLFC.
+Since 2006, the cricket ground has been owned by Yorkshire CCC, with the rugby ground retained by Leeds CF & A. The two organisations jointly manage the complex.

+Naming

 From 2006 until 2017, the stadium was officially known as the Headingley Carnegie Stadium as a result of sponsorship from Leeds Metropolitan University, whose sports faculty is known as the Carnegie School of Sport Exercise and Physical Education.
 Between 1 November 2017 and 3 November 2021, the stadium was known as the Emerald Headingley Stadium due to the purchase of the naming rights by Emerald Group Publishing.
 The Emerald Group later withdrew their sponsorship of the ground effective immediately on 3 November 2021 due to Yorkshire County Cricket Club's alleged insufficient response to allegations of racism made by former player Azeem Rafiq.

+In 2023, Rugby League team Leeds Rhinos announced the “biggest commercial deal” in their history with a 15-year partnership with AMT Auto for the naming rights to the rugby stadium.
+The deal with the Leeds-based vehicle solutions company means the club’s stadium is now known as the AMT Headingley Rugby Stadium since 1 December 2023.

+It is only the fourth time in the 133-year history of the stadium that the club have allowed naming rights.

 Cricket ground

 The cricket ground sits on the northern side of the complex.
 It opened in 1891 and has been used for Test matches since 1899.
-It is the main home ground of the Yorkshire County Cricket Club and Yorkshire Vikings Twenty20 cricket team.
-The ground last hosted The Ashes in 2019.
-Since 2015, the cricket ground has been floodlit.
-The ground has a seated capacity of 18,350, executive facilities and a new media centre opened in 2010.
-All but the stand at the football ground end have been rebuilt since 2000, it is proposed to replace this stand in conjunction with redeveloping its other side facing the rugby ground.
+The ground has also staged one day internationals and Twenty20 internationals.
+It is the main home ground of the Yorkshire County Cricket Club and the Northern Superchargers Hundred franchise.
+The venue last hosted The Ashes in 2023.
+Floodlights were installed at the ground in 2015.
+It has a seating capacity of 18,350, executive facilities, and opened a new media centre in 2010.
+Since 2000, all sections of the cricket ground have been rebuilt.

 Owning the ground

 In December 2005, Yorkshire County Cricket Club obtained a loan of £9 million from Leeds City Council towards the cost of purchasing the cricket ground for £12 million.
-Shortly afterwards, 98.37% of members who participated in a vote backed the deal.
+Shortly afterwards, 98.37% of members who participated in a vote backed the deal.In 29 years, the owners of the stadium have renovated 5 times.
 On 11 January 2006, the club announced plans to rebuild the stand next to the rugby ground with 3,000 extra seats, taking capacity to 20,000.
 The club also announced plans to redevelop the Winter Shed (North) stand on 25 August 2006 providing a £12.5 million pavilion complex.